To: Editorial boards, columnists, political reporters, and other interested parties

 Date: June 22, 2021

-We may not know the details of the Pennsylvania General Fund budget that will be adopted by the General Assembly until sometime tomorrow.
+We may not know the details of the Pennsylvania General Fund budget that the General Assembly will adopt until sometime tomorrow.
 But the overall shape of the budget is becoming clear.
 And it is profoundly disappointing.

 The General Assembly has roughly $10 billion that could—and should—be used to help those whose lives have been most disrupted by the pandemic and to take major steps towards creating a more just and inclusive economy.

 The urgent need for more public investment could not be clearer:

 - Pennsylvania has the most unequal K-12 school funding in the country.
 Our analysis shows that the average school district has a severe funding gap when measured by state standards.
 But the gap is ten times as big for school districts with high rates of poverty than school districts with low rates of poverty and twice as large for school districts with the highest shares of Black students than those with the lowest shares of Black students.

 - our state ranks close to the bottom in funding higher education on a per capita basis.
 Our state colleges are the most expensive in the country relative to median income.
 And the PASSHE system is about to embrace a self-defeating consolidation of campuses that will accelerate the decline in student enrollment by making college even more costly.

 - Pennsylvania’s roads and bridges are in a terrible state of repair, operating subsidies for our transit systems are running out, and broadband is not affordable for many Pennsylvanians.